mtiller/ModelicaBook/text/source/front/ack.rst

 Systèmes for giving me the opportunity to work with all the excellent people there as well.
 In particular, I'd like to thank Hilding Elmqvist and Marc Frouin for encouraging me to come work there.
-I'd also like to thank Martin Malmheden, Dag Brück and Sandrine Loembe during my excellent year in Paris.
+I'd also like to thank Martin Malmheden, Dag Brück and Sandrine Loembe for all the good times during my excellent year in Paris.

 Contributors
 ============